Quick Start

 Cleaning up

-Once you're finished, be sure to quit out of the enviroment using:
+Once you're finished, be sure to quit out of the environment using:

 quit()